dfmorrison/roan/README.md

 ### Documentation

-The Roan manual is [available online](https://dfmorrison.github.io/) or
+The Roan manual is [available online](https://dfmorrison.github.io/) or [as a PDF file](https://dfmorrison.github.io/roan-manual.pdf).
-<a href="https://github.com/dfmorrison/roan/doc/roan-manual.pdf" download>as a PDF file</a>.

 ### Reporting Bugs